microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 some of them may have been assigned different ordinals, some of them may have been moved, removed, or their parent lists may have been moved or removed.
-Despite that, `SharedTree`'s semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new list, and that their ordinals will be assigned in order from 1 to N.
+Despite that, `SharedTree`'s merge semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new list, and that their ordinals will be assigned in order from 1 to N.
 If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or prevented them from being annotated with the ordinals,